-Floating Dispensary & Floating Ambulance in Nandurbar District.
+Floating Dispensary & Floating Ambulance in Nandurbar District

 About 50 villages of Nandurbar district are completely isolated due to Backwaters of Sardar Sarovar.
 These villages have mountain on one side and back water on other side.
-Government of Maharashtra is providing health services to these villages by floating dispensaries.
-These dispensaries visit all the villages on fixed days and provide services.
+Government of Maharashtra is providing health services to theses villages by floating dispensaries.
+These dispensaries visit all the villages on fixed days and provide medical services.
 Only the post of Medical Officer and Driver are approved by Government.
-These dispensaries are providing good services, however, in case of emergency, particularly the delivery case or critically sick child, they have to discontinue the service and take the patient back to Health Facility for treatment.
+These dispensaries are providing good services, however, in case of emergency particularly in case of delivery or critically sick child, they have to discontinue the service and take the patient back to Health Facility for treatment.
 This leads to major disruption of services to remaining villages and irregularity in service provision.

 Distance between floating dispensary and bank of river changes every time and patients need to travel in water to reach dispensary.
 This becomes very difficult for the patients particularly the pregnant women.
 In addition there is no place for patients to wait till the Floating dispensary approaches the villages.
-Considering the above condition, it is provided to provide additional essential staff and space to Floating Dispensary and three Floating Ambulance to this areas so that these Ambulance can be called to shift pregnant women, critically ill reonates and other sick persons.
+Considering the above condition, it is provided to provide additional essential staff and space to (2) Floating Dispensary and (3) Floating Ambulances to this areas so that these ambulances can be called to shift pregnant women, critically ill neonates and other sick persons.
+Floating dispensary has been operational since the year 2014 -15 and floating ambulance was starting from the year 2016 -17 (operational since February 2017) to provide services to this difficult areas.

-Operational area of Floating Dispensary and Ambulance Floating I Dispensary & 1 Ambulance:- Akalkuwa Taluka
+Operational area of Floating Dispensary and Ambulances:

+Floating 1 Dispensary & 1 Ambulance: - Akallkuwa Taluka

-For Manibeli to Mukhadi Floating service's available in Akallkuwa taluka
+From Manibeli Village to Mukhadi Floating Dispensary Service's available in Akallkuwa Taluka consisting of 8 villages.

-Floating I Dispensary & 2 Ambulance:- Dhadgaon Taluka
+Floating 1 Dispensary & 2 Ambulance - Dhadgaon Taluka

-For Pimpalchowik to Bhadal Floating service's available in Dhadgaon taluka
+From Pimpalchowik to Bhadal Floating Dispensary Service's available in Dhadgaon taluka consisting of 16 villages.